Kushner says he hopes Israel waits on sovereignty steps in West Bank

 By Jeffrey Heller

+In the interview, he also voiced U.S. displeasure with the Palestinians, who rejected the plan announced by U.S. President Donald Trump on Tuesday, accusing them of playing "the victimhood card" and passing up an opportunity for a state.

-Israeli Prime Minister Benjamin Netanyahu told reporters on Tuesday, after President Donald Trump announced the U.S. plan, that he would ask his cabinet next week to approve applying Israeli law to Jewish settlements in the West Bank.
+Israeli Prime Minister Benjamin Netanyahu, who has hailed the U.S. proposal, told reporters on Tuesday that he would ask his cabinet next week to approve applying Israeli law to Jewish settlements in the West Bank.

 Most countries consider Israeli settlements on land captured in war to be a violation of international law.
 Trump has changed U.S. policy to withdraw such objections.